rehierl/node-tree-outliner/6-the-bigger-picture/the-h1-h3-issue.md

 ### With regards to "building in a pattern we advise not to use".

-The difference is that, in fragment-1, a low-level implementation can and must resolve the author's input error with an approximation.
+The difference is that in fragment-1, a low-level implementation can and must resolve the author's input error with an approximation.
 After all, it is better to return some result rather than no result at all.
 In contrary to that, and with regards to fragment-2, a low-level implementation has no other choice but to return an accurate result.

 No, the response does not promote a pattern we advise not to use.
-It accurately reflects the author's input as is.
+It accurately reflects the author's fragment/document (i.e. the algorithm's input) as is.

-First, and fore-most, the algorithm's result (in terms of a structure of sections) must represent a document as is, even if it means that an author's bad-practice will become part of the output.
-That is not a choice, that is the outline algorithm's core function:
+First and foremost, the algorithm's result (in terms of a structure of sections) must represent a document as is, even if it means that an author's bad-practice will become part of the algorithm's output.
+That is not a choice, that is the outline algorithm's core purpose:

 Create a formal and accurate representation of the document's logical structure, which can be used to (1) print a table of contents listing, (2) transform the document, (3) fold/unfold sections, (4) display bread-crumbs, ...

-Note that this does not mean that the lack of a heading is promoted as good practice.
-A low-level implementation is just not in the position to do anything about it.
+Note that this does not mean that the lack of a heading will be promoted as good practice.
+A low-level implementation is simply not in the position to do anything about it.

 Yes, a section without a "heading" can and should still be declared as bad practice.